 Egleston Hospital, located about 10 miles from Scottish Rite Hospital, is situated within the Emory University School of Medicine campus and accommodates a busy renal transplant center.
 Hughes Spalding Hospital is located in the heart of downtown Atlanta.
-At each of our hospitals, we participate in multispecialty clinics, including the Disorders of Sexual Development (DSD) Clinic, Pelvic and Anorectal Clinic (PARC), Spina Bifida Clinic and Tuberous Sclerosis Complex (TSC) Clinic, as well as the Fertility Preservation Program.
+At each of our hospitals, we participate in multispecialty clinics, including the Disorders of Sex Development (DSD) Clinic, Pelvic and Anorectal Clinic (PARC), Spina Bifida Clinic and Tuberous Sclerosis Complex (TSC) Clinic, as well as the Fertility Preservation Program.

 Newborn urology consultations are seen at Northside Hospital Atlanta, where minor surgeries may be performed.
 It is a 621-bed facility with the highest newborn delivery rate in the United States.

 Ranked among the fastest-growing metro areas in the country, Atlanta combines Southern hospitality with the amenities of any world-class city.
 More than 6.5 million metro Atlanta residents enjoy the city’s rich history, cultural diversity and lower cost of living.EXPLORE ATLANTA